Yale-NeRD/mind/ctrl_scripts/readme.md

 python3 scripts/run_commands.py --profile profiles/04_macro_bench.yaml
 ```
 - Result from compute blade VMs will be placed in `~/Downloads/04_macro_bench_[APP]` (see `04_macro_bench.yaml` for details)
+  - Please run [this script](https://github.com/shsym/mind/blob/main/ctrl_scripts/scripts/post_processing/04macro_bench_res.sh) for calculating final numbers from the logs
+    ```bash
+    scripts/post_processing/04macro_bench_res.sh
+    ```
+  - Result representation
     - Inside the files `progress.[APP]_[BLADE ID]_of_[NUM OF BLADES]_[#THREADS PER BLADE].log`, `Time [1234566789]: ...` at the beginning of each line shows the highest value among threads.
 We used the highest value among blades (e.g., the slowest thread among 80 threads).
     - We calculated the inverse of the time as a performance (i.e., 1 / [the highest time value]), then the performance values are normalized by comparing agains MIND's result with 1 and 10 threads for Fig. 6 left and right, respectively (Fig. 6 itself also shows which data point is the base of the normalization).
 - Result from switch will be placed at `~/Download/latest.log`
   - A new result will override any previous result having the same filename.
   - Inside the log file, each line `23:07:02:512201, 7473, 1` represents `[TIMESTAMP], [#FREE DIRECTORY ENTRIES], [SPLIT/MERGE THRESHOLD]`